Polar map, Apex and distorted polar plot

 Even if you measure at 1m of the Apex you will have a floor/ceiling rebound that will impact your measurement in the low part, you can visual it with a tool in VituixCAD to see when (in time), according to distance and height position of elements, you will have it.

-The way to do is: In your measurement tool, usually REW, you have to look at the Impulse, check where the accident due to surfaces occurs in time and then Window your measurement just before the first accident as shown here:
+The way to do is: In your measurement tool, usually REW, you have to look at the Impulse, check where the accident due to surfaces occurs in time and then gate the measurement just before the first accident as shown here:

 windowed impulse